webcoyote/TubeGate/assets/STORE_LISTING.md

 **Simple Keyword Filtering**
 - Add unlimited keywords to filter content
-- Supports comma-separated lists and one keyword per line
 - Case-insensitive matching
-- Add comments with # to organize your filters

 **Smart Filtering**
 - Filters video titles and channel names